kyma-project/console/tests/README.md

 ## Development

-Learn how to run all tests or specific one.
+Learn how to run all tests or specific ones.

 ### Run all tests